Praizee/Praizee/README.md

 - 👋 Hi, I’m @Praizee (Stephen Adeniji), a Frontend Web Developer
 - 👀 I’m interested in ...
 Web and App development
 - 🌱 I’m currently learning ...
-React and Node.js
+React
 - 💞️ I’m looking to collaborate on ...
-React and Node.js projects
+Frontend web dev projects
-- 📫 How to reach me ... praiseadeniji2022@gmail.com and +2349028923853
+- 📫 How to reach me ... adeolaastephen@gmail.com and +2349028923853

 <!---
 Praizee/Praizee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.